codingchampion1/ai-chess-puzzle/about.md

-# ♟️ FreeChessed Puzzle AI Tutor

-## 🌟 Overview: Your Free, Open-Source Chess Coach

-**FreeChessed Puzzle AI Tutor** is your friendly, web-based learning companion, designed for chess enthusiasts who crave **detailed, educational analysis** of their puzzle mistakes—without the need for expensive premium subscriptions.

-Unlike other platforms, FreeChessed acts as your personal coach, explaining not just the right move, but *why* your choice faltered.
-Every missed puzzle becomes an opportunity for growth, with clear, actionable insights presented in natural language.
-Best of all?
-It’s completely free and open to all.

 ---

-### 🚀 Why Use FreeChessed?
-- **No Subscriptions, No Barriers:** Powered by Lichess’s free API and Google’s free serverless backend, usage is always free for players.
-- **Immediate, Educational Feedback:** Receive explanations focused on the *reason* behind your mistake and the decisive threat you overlooked.
-- **Accessible Anywhere:** Use the tutor right from your browser—no downloads or complicated setup required.
+layout: default
+title: About
 ---

-## 🛠️ How It Works
+# ♟️ FreeChessed Puzzle AI Tutor

+## 🌟 Overview: Your Open-Source, Free-Tier Chess Coach
+The **FreeChessed Puzzle AI Tutor** is a powerful, web-hosted learning application designed for serious chess improvers who want **in-depth, educational analysis** of their puzzle mistakes **without subscribing to premium services** (like Chess.com Premium or paid cloud analysis).

+This tool acts as a private, personalized coach that goes beyond simply showing the correct move.
+It uses a custom AI logic (running on a secure backend) to provide a structured, natural language explanation of **why your move failed** and highlights the immediate, decisive counter-threat you missed.
+This transforms every failed puzzle into a concise, actionable lesson, accelerating your tactical improvement entirely within a free and accessible ecosystem.

+### Key Value Proposition
+* **Zero Subscription Cost for Users:** Built entirely on Lichess's free API and Google's free-tier serverless services (managed by the developers).

+* **Instant, Educational Feedback:** Get analysis focused on the consequences of your mistake, not just the solution.

+* **Always Available:** Access the tutor directly through the web interface with no setup or installation required.

+## 🎯 Architecture: Security and Efficiency
-This application is thoughtfully designed for both **security** and **efficiency**, using a two-part architecture:
+This application is built using a secure, two-part architecture to ensure fast analysis while protecting sensitive operations:

-1. **Web Frontend (Public):**
-   A user-friendly interface built with HTML, CSS, and JavaScript, where you solve puzzles and view analysis reports.

-2. **Secure Backend (Private API):**
-   A serverless Google Apps Script engine (maintained by the developers) that:
-   - Safely manages required API keys
+1. **Web Frontend (Public):** The client-side application (HTML, CSS, JavaScript) that handles the user interface, displays the puzzles, and presents the analysis report.
+2. **Google Apps Script (GAS) Backend (Private API):** This component is deployed as a secure, serverless API endpoint managed by the developer.
+It is the project's AI Engine and Secure Vault.
+   - It **securely holds** the necessary API keys.
-   - Runs the AI-powered puzzle analysis
+   - It **executes** the custom analysis logic (the "AI Tutor").
-   - Logs user performance (privately) to help refine the tutor over time
+   - It **logs** all user performance and analysis results to a private, safe, and secure Google Sheet for system maintenance and performance review.

-> **Your privacy is protected:** You interact only with the public website.
-All sensitive and complex operations run securely in the backend.
+**As a user, you interact only with the public website; all complex, secure logic runs seamlessly in the backend.**

----

 ## 🔑 Core Features

-- **Tactical, Instructive Explanations:**
-  Learn the *decisive refutation* to every mistake, so each puzzle attempt increases your tactical awareness.

-- **Continuous Learning:**
-  Performance data is used to improve the AI’s coaching skills, ensuring smarter feedback with time.

-- **Open-Source & Customizable:**
+* **Tactical Focus:** Explanations center on the immediate, decisive refutation to your incorrect move, maximizing learning impact.
+* **Performance Tracking:** All puzzle attempts are logged and analyzed to help the developers continuously improve the AI's coaching ability.
-  The core logic is transparent and adaptable, allowing contributors to expand the tutor to cover new chess concepts.
+* **Customizable Logic:** The open-source nature of the AI logic allows for continuous refinement and adaptation to focus on new or specific chess concepts.

----

-## 🤝 Want to Contribute?
+## 🤝 Contribution

-We welcome your involvement!
-Since the app is fully hosted, contributions are especially appreciated in:
+Contributions are highly valued!
+Since the service is fully hosted, contributions are primarily focused on code quality, feature enhancements, and the core AI logic:

-- **Frontend:** Enhancing the user experience, visualizations, and puzzle presentation.
+* **Frontend:** Improving the UI/UX, data visualization, and the presentation of the puzzle analysis.
-- **Backend:** Improving the natural language explanations or optimizing the analysis routines.
+* **Backend:** Enhancing the natural language generation (NLG) of the explanations and optimizing the Apps Script analysis routines.

-Ready to help?
-Check the open issues or submit a Pull Request.
-Let’s make chess learning accessible to everyone!
+If you wish to contribute, please check the project's open issues or submit a Pull Request.

----